If you have chosen your Raja Ampat accommodation, know the dates you want and want to make a booking –

 If you have some Bahasa Indonesia there won’t be any.
 If you don’t, you may find it hard going as some homestays have minimal English.
 There’s usually someone around who can help though.
 If you hear the word “toong-gu” or “sebentar” you’re probably being asked to wait until an English speaker can be brought to the phone.

 The features list on each homestay page shows if English is spoken.
-You can also use the Show advanced search function on the accommodation page to quickly find all homestays where (at least some) English is spoken.
+You can also use the accommodation page search filters to quickly find all homestays where (at least some) English is spoken.

 If you are unable to make a booking in advance via telephone or email you shouldn’t worry too much.
 Go anyway!
-The chance of every available place being fully booked is essentially zero.
+The chance of all Raja Ampat accommodation being fully booked is essentially zero.

 By the way – if you discover a place that’s not listed here and you’d like to do your hosts a favour, please contact us with as much information about the guesthouse and its owners as you can and we’ll add them.
 Everyone wants to see photos, so it’d be great if you could include some to share – thanks!